-If you or someone you know believes they have been exposed to the virus, is exhibiting symptoms, or requires regular testing, come to Eastway Medical Clinic and Urgent Care today!
-Our team of professional and caring staff offer quick, discreet results for COVID-19 testing in Charlotte, NC.
+If you or someone you know believes they have been exposed to the virus, are exhibiting symptoms, or require regular testing, come to Eastway Medical Clinic and Urgent Care today!
+Our team of professional and caring staff offers quick, discreet results for COVID-19 testing in Charlotte, NC.
+We are conveniently located at 1220 Eastway Drive Charlotte, NC 28205.
 For more information, please call us or request an appointment online.

-If you are experiencing symptoms of Covid-19 including fever, cough and congestion and shortness of breath etc., schedule virtual appointment and be assessed by one of our physicians via video/audio chat (Telemedicine) by calling 704-360 8893, or online.
+If you are experiencing symptoms of COVID-19, including fever, cough, congestion, shortness of breath, etc., schedule a virtual appointment and be assessed by one of our physicians via video/audio chat (Telemedicine) by calling 704-360 8893, or online.

 Frequently asked questions

 Coronaviruses are a large family of viruses that cause colds and other upper respiratory infections.
 The current coronavirus outbreak is known as COVID-19, short for “coronavirus disease 2019.”
 It was first identified in China in December 2019 and has since spread to countries around the world, including the United States.

 It is spread between people who are in close contact with one another (within about 6 feet).

 Experts believe it mostly spreads from person-to-person through droplets in the air when an infected person coughs, sneezes or talks– similar to how the flu and common cold spread.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
 It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes.
 This is not thought to be the main way the virus spreads.
 Scientists are still learning more about how this virus spreads.
 COVID-19 may be spread by people who are not showing symptoms